raouf-005/ByteCraft-Challange/README.md

-*i used a lot of map to avoid hard coding the page and change the content at personal choices *try to reduce the screen size to see the difference *for the element7 i didn't really put muh effort in it for the rest part *i made sure that reseizing the page doesn't affect the context that much *i want added @media to make it look perfect but i really didn't have much time
+*i used a lot of map to avoid hard coding the page and change the content at personal choices \n *try to reduce the screen size to see the difference \n *for the element7 i didn't really put muh effort in it for the rest part *i made sure that reseizing the page doesn't affect the context that much *i want added @media to make it look perfect but i really didn't have much time